Helenaden/Deploying-Metabase-on-Amazon-ECS-with-Fargate-and-PostgreSQL-on-RDS/README.md

 ## 📊 Conclusion

-By deploying **Metabase on AWS ECS with RDS**, we combine the simplicity and flexibility of open-source BI with the power, scalability, and security of AWS cloud infrastructure.
+By deploying **Metabase on AWS ECS with RDS**, I've combined the simplicity and flexibility of open-source BI with the power, scalability, and security of AWS cloud infrastructure.
 This solution turns data chaos into clarity, and helps organizations become truly data-driven.